PRECISE/SMEDL/README-development.md

    details under the [Unreleased] section.
 But in either case, make sure all the relevant details are there, change [Unreleased] to the version number, and add the date of release.
 Start a new [Unreleased] section after the release.

-TODO semantic versioning, changelog, metadata and version stuff to update, other info on how to do releases

 New Python Versions
 -------------------